High School Student Resume Template

 - Include volunteer and extracurricular experience: If you are a high school student, your work experience might be limited.
 Emphasize any other forms of work, including volunteer experience.
 Also include any extracurricular activities you participate in, including clubs, sports, and other organizations.

 - List your skills: Consider including a “Skills” section on your resume to include any skills you have that are related to the job.
-For example, you might list your computer skills, language skills, or soft skills.
+For example, you might list your computer skills, language skills, or soft skills (personal traits such as self-motivation, dependability, or teamwork).

 Tips for Writing a High School Resume